-I have no idea how John Davison does it.
-He’s the boss of me, Glenn and Rich and we are three of the most bizarre people in this world.
+I have no idea how our boss does it.
+Our boss is the boss of me, Glenn, Doug, and Jay and we are four of the most bizarre people in this world.
 Can you imagine being a boss to people who sometimes wear loud colored wigs to work just for fun?
-Or who've been known to zip through the hallways on a kid's tricycle or who've walked out the front door with their box of cereal and offered a handful to strangers walking by?
-Welcome to John’s every day life.
+Or who've been known to zip through the hallways on a kid's tricycle?
+Or who've walked out the front door with their box of cereal and offered a handful to strangers walking by?
+Welcome to our boss's daily life.

-The first official National Boss Day happened in 1962 when Illinois Governor Otto Kerner backed Patricia’s registration and officially proclaimed the day.
+While the day was registered in 1958, it wasn't until 1962 when the first official National Boss Day happened in 1962 thanks to the backing of Illinois Governor Otto Kerner who backed Haroski's registration and officially proclaimed the day.

-- Fill a glass jar with your boss's favorite kind of candy or snack that he can keep on his desk.
+- Fill a glass jar with your boss's favorite candy so they can keep it on their desk.